-Getting covered by the news media is essential to digital marketing success.
-Not only does it provide visibility for your company, product or service, it powers most content marketing and social media strategies.
-Whether your target audience is consumers, businesses or other stakeholders, without having earned media coverage as part of your marketing mix, you’re not realizing your full digital marketing potential.
+Wondering how to get media coverage?
+Not only does it provide visibility for your company, product or service, it powers most content marketing and social media marketing strategies.
+Whether your target audience is consumers, businesses or other stakeholders, without having earned positive media coverage as part of your marketing mix, you’re not realizing your full digital marketing potential.

 What is media coverage and why does it matter?